bash-utilities/.github/CONTRIBUTING.md

 - First line should be separated from message content by three blank lines

-- While not required the following emoji may be used as the first _word_ of commit messages
+- While not required the following emoji_word may be used as the first _word_ of commit messages

   - :tada:             `:tada:` for `Initial Commit` of repository, **not** to be used when re-naming files
-  - :memo:             `:memo:` for documentation, new file or content, related commits
   - :art:              `:art:` for format and/or structure related changes
-  - :shell:            `:shell:` for shell script changes **not** related to bugs
+  - :shell: `:shell:` for changes to Bash files.
+  - :memo: `:memo:` for changes to MarkDown files.
   - :fire:             `:fire:` for deletion of files, code, or documentation
   - :hankey:           `:hankey:` please avoid needing to use as it's for when moving files or content between branches
   - :dizzy:            `:dizzy:` when re-naming or moving files within a branch, it'll happen for newer projects but need for use is to be avoided past version **`0.0.5`**